-SSR considers that the gold mineralised zones show good geological continuity, respecting the direction of maximum continuity, and defined by an adequate drill spacing with reliable sampling information allowing classified within the meaning of the NI 43-101.
+SSR considers that the gold mineralised zones show good geological continuity, respecting the direction of maximum continuity, and defined by an adequate drill spacing with reliable sampling information allowing classified within the meaning of the S-K 1300 Regulations for Mineral Resources and Mineral Reserves.
 Mineral Resources are reported within wireframed classification domains at a specified cut-off grade determined annually.
-The classification parameters used to define classification domains are detailed in Table 14.2.
+The classification parameters used to define classification domains are detailed in Table 11.2.